Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

-To quantify the variations further, we plot in \Fig{var_cyl} their rms values, defined analogously to Eq.~\eqref{eq:var_rms}.
-For all shown coefficients the cyclic variations are around four times smaller than the non-cyclic variations, they are, however, still comparable with the time-averaged values.
-Also here the coefficients are stronger at low than at higher latitudes.
-The variation in the $\phi\phi$ components of $\aalpha$ and $\bbeta$ are stronger than the other components.
-Otherwise the behavior and values of all components seems to be similar.
-Given that the relative cyclic variations in the mean flows are at most around 10$\%$ (see the discussion in \cite{KKOBWKP15}), we may conclude that the back-reaction of the mean field onto the terms generating it is predominately via the variation of the transport coefficients.
+To quantify the variations further, in \Fig{var_cyl} we plot their rms values, defined analogously to Eq.~\eqref{eq:var_rms}.
+For all shown coefficients, the cyclic variations are around four times smaller than the non-cyclic variations; they are, however, still comparable with the time-averaged values.
+Also here the coefficients vary more strongly at lower than at higher latitudes.
+The variation in the $\phi\phi$ components of $\aalpha$ and $\bbeta$ are stronger than in the other components.
+Otherwise, the behavior and values of all components seem to be similar.
+Given that the relative cyclic variations in the mean flows are at most around 10$\%$ (see the discussion in \cite{KKOBWKP15}), we conclude that the back-reaction of the mean field onto the terms generating it is predominately via the variation of the transport coefficients.